benmcca/myRotations/README.md

 # [myRotations](https://my-rotations.vercel.app/)
 myRotations is a full-stack application developed with the **MERN (MongoDB, Express, React, Node) stack**.
+The project is still a work in progress, and I am going to work on it more this summer.
 It leverages the iTunes API to retrieve data on my most listened-to albums and presents them in an immersive gallery format.

 ## Key Features